 Your ticket will show the carriage and seat number so make sure you're in the right carriage (you'll find number on the side of the carriage).

 On regional trains, you might have a physical ticket.
 Make sure to validate it in the white/green validation boxes you'll find on the platform before you get on the train.
 If you don't validate your ticket, you might be fined.
-Regional trains won't have seat reservations you just sit anywhere.
+Regional trains won't have seat reservations so you just sit anywhere.